 How to Register

-- Completed online registration form.
+- Complete online registration form.
 Your liaison officer will be contacted to verify your registration.

 - Non-refundable deposit of $250.
 Payment can be made online through the registration form or by mailing a check or money order to: